My Days with Errol Flynn

-My Days With Errol Flynn is an autobiography of Vernon “Buster” Wiles that focuses predominantly on the times he spent with actor Errol Flynn in Hollywood during the late 1930s and 1940s.
+My Days With Errol Flynn is an autobiography of Vernon "Buster" Wiles that focuses predominantly on the times he spent with actor Errol Flynn in Hollywood during the late 1930s and 1940s.

 The book, which was first published in 1988, was co-written by Wiles and professional writer William Donati.
-Both men were lifelong advocates of Flynn and his legacy, taking time to denounce the actor’s critics in person and in print.
-Wiles and Donati were especially critical of the controversial author and “celebrity biographer” Charles Higham, and My Days With Errol Flynn contains a section devoted to destroying Higham’s allegations against Flynn.
+Both men were lifelong advocates of Flynn and his legacy, taking time to denounce the actor's critics in person and in print.
+Wiles and Donati were especially critical of the controversial author and "celebrity biographer" Charles Higham, and My Days With Errol Flynn contains a section devoted to destroying Higham's allegations against Flynn.

 Synopsis

-Buster Wiles was a stuntman and screen double during this period, working on a number of Flynn’s most popular films, such as The Charge Of The Light Brigade (1936).
-In his book Wiles recounts numerous escapades he had with Flynn during Hollywood’s “Golden Age”, and he provides behind-the-scenes insight into the productions he made with the legendary actor.
-One of those scenes is an iconic one in American film history and also involves Howard Hill, who by the late 1930s was widely regarded as “The World’s Greatest Archer”.
-Wiles in the book explains how the famous “splitting-the-arrow” scene in Flynn’s “swashbucker” The Adventures of Robin Hood (1938) was accomplished.
+Buster Wiles was a stuntman and screen double during this period, working on a number of Flynn's most popular films, such as The Charge Of The Light Brigade (1936).
+In his book Wiles recounts numerous escapades he had with Flynn during Hollywood's "Golden Age", and he provides behind-the-scenes insight into the productions he made with the legendary actor.
+One of those scenes is an iconic one in American film history and also involves Howard Hill, who by the late 1930s was widely regarded as "The World's Greatest Archer".
+Wiles in the book explains how the famous "splitting-the-arrow" scene in Flynn's "swashbucker" The Adventures of Robin Hood (1938) was accomplished.

-Although Wiles documented his numerous exploits with Flynn and wrote an entire book about the actor, Flynn did not include a single sentence about Buster in his own infamous autobiography My Wicked, Wicked Ways.
-Similarly, Wiles makes no mention of many of Flynn's other pals including his housemate David Niven, an omission that Niven reciprocates in his own extremely amusing books The Moon's a Balloon and Bring On The Empty Horses.
+Although Wiles documented his numerous exploits with Flynn and wrote an entire book about the actor, Flynn did not include a single sentence about Buster in his own autobiography My Wicked, Wicked Ways.
+Similarly, Wiles makes no mention of many of Flynn's other friends including his housemate David Niven, an omission that Niven reciprocates in his own books The Moon's a Balloon and Bring On The Empty Horses.

-The book also contains a number of unique pictures of Flynn's residence on Mulholland Drive shortly before its unfortunate demolition in the late 1980s.
+The book also contains a number of unique pictures of Flynn's residence on Mulholland Drive shortly before its demolition in the late 1980s.